pinghsuanC/go_notes/Goroutines.md

   - this is probably over-kill
   - this is not running parallel.etc, better remove goroutine lol

-## **runtime.GOMAXPROCS(num)**
+## **PARALLELISM** and **runtime.GOMAXPROCS(num)**

+- by defulat, go will use CPI threads equal to **availalbe cores**
-- it tells you how many operation system threads available now
+- `runtime.GOMAXPROCS(num)` tells you how many operation system threads available now
 - if num = -1, then it doesn't change the value of threads.
-- sometimes it will be faster if you increase this value, but too high may be issue. better tune it in performance test.
+- sometimes it will be faster if you increase this value, but too high may slow it down. better tune it in performance test.

-# Best practices

-- be careful
+# Best practices - be careful

 ## Don't create goroutines in libraries

-- let consumer contorl concurrency, unless it returns a channel
+- let consumer contorl concurrency, unless it involves a channel

 ## wen creating a goroutine, know how it will end

-- avoids subtle memory leaks
+- avoids **subtle memory leaks**
+- usually it's killed as soon as it finishes execution
 - if it's not stopped, it will continue forever

-## check for race conditions at compile time - this is too nice of Go
+## check for race conditions **at compile time** - this is too nice of Go: `go run -race`

 - To test: `go run -race` command when running the go
 - ![goroutine6](./imgs/goroutine6.PNG)